Cal Raleigh Player Props: Mariners vs. Orioles

 Cal Raleigh At The Plate

-- Raleigh has had at least one RBI in 30.3% of his games this year (30 of 99), with more than one RBI 14 times (14.1%).
-He has also accounted for three or more of his team's runs in three contests.
+- Raleigh has an RBI in 31 of 100 games this year, with multiple RBI in 15 of them.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.